Find Your Perfect School

 While the first electronic digital computer, the Z1, was invented between 1936 and 1938, it was only in the early 1960s that computer science became an independent area of study.
 Among its primary roots are the fields of mathematics, management information systems, and electrical engineering.

-From the field of mathematics came the key concepts of computer science – first, the presentation of information as sequences of ones and zeros; and second, the abstract concept of stored programs.
-The emergence of the binary digit, or bit, as the basic unit of data transmission and storage in computer systems, was the result of these concepts.
+From the field of mathematics came the key concepts of computer science – first, the presentation of information as sequences of ones and zeros, and second, the abstract concept of stored programs.
+The emergence of the binary digit, or bit, as the basic unit of data transmission and storage in computer systems, resulting from these concepts.

 The fundamentals of circuit design were borrowed from electrical engineering.
 The field was also instrumental in the development of miniature circuits for the transmission and storage of information, a key concept in computer science.